How to Get the Best Car Interest Rates

-Ensuring that you have a good credit rating is simple - pay your bills on time.
+Ensuring that you have a good credit rating is simple – pay your bills on time, don’t take on too much debt, and don’t open new credit accounts often.
 While any late or missing payments will affect your credit rating, missing repayments on credit cards, personal loans, car loans or mortgages, will have the biggest impact.
 Even a single late payment will cause your credit score to drop.

 The amount of credit you have outstanding can also affect your credit rating.
 If you have a lot of debt, even if your payments are current, this will lower your score.
 Similarly, having a lot of available credit, for example on multiple credit cards, even if they are not being used, can have a negative effect.
 Lenders will consider that you might decide to have a spending spree that could leave you with high repayments, meaning that you can’t repay your loan.
 It is better to have just a few credit cards, preferably not maxed out, than a large number.

 Sometimes, no matter how reliable you are, the companies you owe money to make a mistake.
 They may send incorrect information to the credit reference agencies, which can impact your credit score.
 For this reason, regular monitoring of your credit report is important.
 Through the Government website AnnualCreditReport.com you can request a free copy of your information from each of the three credit reporting agencies (Equifax, Experian TransUnion) once a year.
 If there are mistakes on your report, you can take action to have these corrected.